ftikhonin/ShadowBuddy/README.md

 ## Usage

-To use the ShadowPalService, you can utilize the generated gRPC client libraries in your programming language.
+To use the ShadowBuddyService, you can utilize the generated gRPC client libraries in your programming language.
 These client libraries provide a convenient way to interact with the microservice.

 ## CQRS